ericgio/react-bootstrap-typeahead/docs/Methods.md

 Provides a programmatic way to blur the input.

 ### `clear()`
 Provides a programmatic way to reset the input.
-Calling the method will clear both text and selection(s).
+Calling the method will clear both text and selection(s). **Warning: Do not call this method from the `onChange` handler**.
+Doing so will cause an infinite loop since `clear` triggers the change event.

 ### `focus()`
 Provides a programmatic way to focus the input.